Become a Sponsor

 By engaging in fieldwork, and giving our time and skills to projects in Aotearoa and abroad, we’re adding to global conservation science and preserving biodiversity for generations to come.

 The Auckland Zoo Vet Hospital is internationally renowned for its world-leading medical care and conservation research.

 Our vet team of 12 treat not only Auckland Zoo’s animals but they also care for vulnerable, sick and injured New Zealand native species that are in critical need of veterinary support.

 When they're not on-site treating our animals, they're executing preventative and curative medical treatment to native wildlife all over New Zealand.

 Our Wild Work takes us all over the world.
-We set up the Auckland Zoo Conservation Fund in 2000 and since then, we’ve contributed $4 million to build a future for wildlife where animals are safe from extinction.
+We set up the Auckland Zoo Conservation Fund in 2001 and since then, we’ve raised over $5.2 million to build a future for wildlife where animals are safe from extinction.

 To do this, we partner with NGO’s and not-for-profit organisations on the ground in Africa and Asia conserving species such as giraffe, Sumatran orangutans, Sumatran tigers, Asian elephants, red panda and countless more vulnerable species.